Eat in Hong Kong like a MasterChef

 Before you dive in, here are five helpful tips for dining in Hong Kong that I picked up along the way:

-5. If Cantonese roast meats are on your radar, you’ll encounter queues at popular places.
-If you’re short on time, order takeaway and you can skip to the front.
+- If Cantonese roast meats are on your radar, you’ll encounter queues at popular places.
+Order takeaway and you can skip to the front.

 Everywhere I Ate in Hong Kong